By: Chris ⎜ Last updated

 The drive from Åndalsnes

 Start from Åndalsnes, the small town at the base of Romsdalen valley.
-The E136 runs through the valley floor with Trollveggen, Europe's tallest vertical rock face at 1,000 metres, looming to the south.
-A viewing area sits directly across from the wall, and the scale only registers if you are so lucky as to spot climbers on the wall.
+The E136 runs through the valley floor with Trollveggen, Europe's tallest vertical rock face at 1,000 metres, to the south.
+The viewing area is a 5 minute detour from the scenic route, but not really worth stopping at, all you will see is a giant rock wall from below.

 The road climbs from the valley floor into the hairpins of Trollstigen itself.
-Eleven switchbacks carved into a mountainside that rises nearly vertically, each named after the foreman who oversaw its construction in the 1930s.
-The gradient hits 9% in places, and the road narrows to the point where meeting a tour bus requires someone to reverse.
+Trollstigen is eleven switchbacks carved into a mountainside that rises up the mountainside, each named after the foreman who oversaw its construction in the 1930s.
+The gradient hits 9% in places, and the road is at places so narrow that meeting a tour bus or a camper van often requires someone to reverse.
 During peak season when traffic is high, this frequently creates deadlocks which takes several minutes to resolve.
 The Stigfossen waterfall crashes directly across the road surface, spraying mist over your windscreen.

 Trollstigen Plateau

 At the top, the Trollstigen Plateau visitor centre designed by Reiulf Ramstad Arkitekter sits like a piece of industrial sculpture against the rock.
 Steel and glass walkways cantilever directly over the hairpins.
-Stand on the lower platform and you're looking straight down at the road you just drove, the waterfall thundering beside you, the peaks of Bispen (1,462m), Kongen (1,614m), and Dronninga (1,544m) filling the sky.
+When you stand on the lower platform, you're looking straight down at the road you just drove, with the waterfall thundering beside you, and the peaks of Bispen (1,462m), Kongen (1,614m), and Dronninga (1,544m) on the horizon.

 View of Trollstigen from the top viewing platform

-The building houses a café with panoramic windows, a souvenir shop, and toilets.
+The visitor centre houses a café with panoramic windows and a souvenir shop.
+Toilets are also available here.
 Allow half an hour to one hour here, more if you walk the trails toward Bispevatnet lake.

 Parking note: The plateau car park fills by mid-morning in summer.
-Start early.
+You should aim at getting here early.

 Trollstigen can close without warning after heavy rainfall.
-Check vegvesen.no or the NPRA traffic app before you leave.
-The road authority is more cautious than it used to be, and they will gate the road on short notice if conditions deteriorate.
+Check vegvesen.no or the NPRA traffic app before you leave to be sure it's open.

 Valldal and Gudbrandsjuvet

-Twenty minutes beyond Valldal, stop at Gudbrandsjuvet.
-This is a narrow gorge where Jensen & Skodvin Arkitekter built zigzag steel bridges that cross and recross the ravine.
-The Valldøla river churns 20-25 metres below through gaps in the steel grating.
-The architecture here is different from Trollstigen: raw, industrial, the bridges appearing almost temporary against the ancient rock.
-The sound of the water echoes off the canyon walls, and in high summer the spray creates rainbows in the morning light.
+Midway between Trollstigen and the ferry terminal at Valldal, make a stop at Gudbrandsjuvet.
+This is a narrow gorge where Jensen & Skodvin Arkitekter built zigzag steel bridges that cross the ravine where the Valldøla river rumbles 20-25 metres below.
+The architecture here is different from Trollstigen: raw and industrial.
+The sound of the water echoes off the canyon walls, and in high summer the spray creates rainbows in the morning or evening light.

 Gudbrandsjuvet in Valldal